Lý Tòng Bá

-Lý Tòng Bá (14 November 1931, in Long Xuyên – 22 February 2015, in Las Vegas, Nevada) was a major general of the South Vietnamese Army of the Republic of Vietnam.
+Lý Tòng Bá (14 November 1931, in Long Xuyên – 22 February 2015, in Las Vegas, Nevada) was a Brigadier general of the South Vietnamese Army of the Republic of Vietnam.

 Military career

 Bá entered the Vietnamese National Army in the 1950s during the First Indochina War.
 He was trained in armor and rose in rank, reaching captain by the early 1960s.

 In 1962 Bá commanded a mechanized company of M113 armored personnel carriers attached to the 7th Division based at Mỹ Tho.
 On 25 September 1962 Bá's unit of nine M113s took part in a multi-regiment operation against the Vietcong (VC) in the Plain of Reeds.
 Despite the advice of the US armored adviser that the terrain was unsuited for armor, Bá's unit was ordered to ordered to cross a canal and attack a group of 60 VC.
 After the lead unit had crossed they saw a group of 14 VC and Bá, decided to attack.
 While the armored adviser proposed a flank attack Bá's M113s charged straight ahead through the flooded paddies towards where the VC had last been seen.
 Suddenly VC appeared all around the M113s some firing automatic weapons and rifles and others running wildly in an attempt to evade the armored vehicles.
 As the M113s scattered the VC the ARVN soldiers on board fired from open roof hatches and with the mounted M2 Browning machine guns.
 The US advisor then convinced Bá to dismount the troops which was a mistake as they lost the advantage of manoeuvre and the troops were bogged down in knee-deep water.
 After an hour the troops remounted and the M113s advanced on the VC positions eventually forcing them to withdraw by mid-afternoon.
 ARVN units found more than 150 VC dead, captured 38 VC and seized 27 weapons, including an American .50-caliber machine gun and two Browning automatic rifles.

 Bá's mechanized company was redesignated as the 4th Mechanized Rifle Squadron, 2nd Armored Cavalry Regiment.
-During the Battle of Ap Bac Bá was ordered to rescue ARVN forces who had been cut off, but he refused to take orders directly from US advisers and was reluctant to move his M113s across the terrain and a canal.
+During the Battle of Ap Bac, Bá was ordered to rescue ARVN forces who had been cut off, but he refused to take orders directly from US advisers and was reluctant to move his M113s across the terrain and a canal.
 Senior US adviser John Paul Vann who was flying overhead became so frustrated with Bá that he threatened to have him shot.
 Bá's unit eventually approached the besieged forces in single file rather than spread out and suffered losses as the VC were able to engage each M113 individually with his unit eventually losing 14 killed.